 In my early life, as I was developing my life philosophy, I wanted to tell others all about it.
 I was excited.
 I wanted to spread that excitement.
 Why?
 Because I thought I had something the world should know.
 Mighty arrogant of me, no?
 In the end I decided to talk about it in little-traveĺed spaces, websites like livereal.com, websites like the one I built at one particular time in my life, and now my website here on WordPress.com.
 But this website is not aimed at teaching anyone anything, it is aimed at leaving a record of my thoughts, of my philosophy, and of who I have become over the course of my life.

 I am going to be honest with you.
-There was a time I wanted to start something new, something not a exactly religion, but a way of living, a way of understanding the world and helping people manage to find their way through it.
+There was a time I wanted to start something new, something not exactly a religion, but a way of living, a way of understanding the world and helping people manage to find their way through it.
 In other words, I thought I had knowledge others were seeking.
 Everywhere around me I saw people seeking for something that they didn’t seem to know exactly what it was, but they were sure they wanted it.
 And they were sure it could only come from somewhere not inside of them, but outside of them.
-And I thought I had “it.”
-But when I tried to give it away, I found nobody wanted my “it.”
+And I thought I had it.
+But when I tried to give it away, I found nobody wanted my it.
 And I am now glad they didn’t.

 Because, in the meantime, I learned the errors of trying to teach anyone anything.
 To explain, I would like to use as an example the religion of christianity, not because I want to make fun of it, or destroy it, or even try to explain it.
 I choose this religion simply because it is the one I know best, the one I was brought up to believe in.

-I was taught Christ was a man who supposedly called himself the Son of God.
+I was taught Christ was a man we are told supposedly called himself the Son of God.
 I say supposedly because it is quite possible when the books of the New Testament were written (many years after the death of the man) his actual words were forgotten, or mistranslated, or maybe even intentionally changed.
 There was no video in those days, no tape recorders, nothing that could be used today to confirm the actuality of a person or event.
 (And in this day of fake news, or alternate news, even recordings and videos cannot be trusted, because they can be changed without the consent of the doer or speaker!)
 Imagine what could be done to things that happened decades or centuries ago.
 History is not reliable, it can always be changed.
 But I digress.

 Let us say that Christ was an algebra teacher, and he proved that everytime he multiplied x by y, he came out to the product xy.
 And so he began to teach x multiplied by y equals xy.
 He goes to his grave believing and teaching this equation.
 However, two hundred years down the line, some other teacher suffers from dyslexia, and one day he accidentally teaches that x multiplied by y equals yx.
 There is no real difference, because xy = yx, yet it looks different to his students, and they believe yx is actually different from xy, so they start teaching x times y equals yx.
 Then, in the next 1000 years, someone who was taught the product was yx discovers that the original teaching was xy, so he tries to change it back.
 X times y = xy.
 This starts a war between the xy crowd and the yx crowd.
 Christ, when teaching xy, could never have imagined there would come a time when his teaching could cause a war, yet it did.
 Could he have done anything to prevent this war from taking place?
 What do you think?